b-kennedy0/b-kennedy0.github.io/_posts/2021-03-22-teams-tags.md

 cover-img: /assets/img/blog/teams-tags/cover-tags.jpg
 layout: post
 ---
 # Got a Team with lots of users and only need to notify a select few?
-I've got the answer!
+Here is the answer!

-Creating 'Tags' for a Team
+## Creating 'Tags' for a Team

 1. On your team, choose the elipses 'More Options' then select 'Manage tags'